Enjoy a delicious summer pie with fresh blueberries among other wild berries, almond flour, and a subtle cinnamon crust.

 - 1 tsp cinnamon

-1/ For the cinnamon crust: in a large bowl, sift the flour and form a well in the center.
-Add the salt, sugar, cinnamon and the softened butter in the middle.
+- For the cinnamon crust: in a large bowl, sift the flour and form a well in the center.
+Add salt, sugar, cinnamon and softened butter in the middle.
 Beat the eggs in a small bowl and add them to the well.
 Form a thick dough.
-Put the dough in between two large plastic cling films and roll into a large disk.
+Place the dough in between two large sheets of cling films and roll into a large disk.
 Cool the pastry in the fridge for two hours.

-3/ For the filling: mix the almond flour with the icing sugar and spread over the cinnamon crust.
-Add the berries.
+- For the filling: mix the almond flour with icing sugar, and spread over the cinnamon crust.
+Add the berries on top.

 - Bake for 30 minutes at 350°F (180°C).
 Allow to cool before serving.